 The module lays the groundwork for undertaking a research project in the final year of the programme.
 In particular, it examines different research philosophies together with the basic elements of research design.
 Core skills that are developed include selecting an appropriate method of data collection and analysis, identifying relevant information sources, preparing and collecting data, analysing data using different approaches for qualitative and quantitative research, and writing the report once the project is completed.

 Leadership: Theory and Practice

 Views about the appropriate role of leadership reflect the economic, social and political context in which leaders operate.
-The module examines various theories of leadership with their application to modern day business situations.
+The module examines various theories of leadership with their application to modern-day business situations.
 For example, the link between a successful change initiative and the role of leaders in building trust through the exercise of ‘responsible’ leadership.
-The module concludes with an analysis of effective leadership and personality traits, ‘followship’ leadership and transformational leadership.
+The module concludes with an analysis of effective leadership and personality traits, ‘followership’ leadership and transformational leadership.

 Corporate Social Responsibility

 Corporate social responsibility (CSR) is often described as the responsibility of enterprises for their economic, environmental and social impact on society.
 In practice, however, there is no consensus on how to address these issues.
 The module sets out the background to the growth of CSR including controversies surrounding its application and reporting.
 This leads to an examination of some of the major issues in CSR including taxation policy and investment, human rights and philanthropy, and environmental with sustainability policies.

 The module examines the nature of risk and the processes for identifying and managing risk in a business enterprise.
 The characteristics of human error are explored as background to an appraisal of various risk assessment models.
 Once various risk factors have been identified, and an assessment completed, systems for managing risk can then be evaluated.
 The module concludes with an analysis of the relationship between risk and safety which leads to an examination of how a ‘just’ culture for balancing safety and accountability can be developed.